The council has a large but little used car park in Dewsbury. It should be used - to benefit the town - not neglected.

 The town centre is quiet on most days after this time and this will encourage people to visit in the afternoon.
 This proposal is being adopted by many towns across the UK.

 The council should take a positive attitude to providing solutions rather than simply implementing rules.
 Being seen to provide a solution even if the solution is not perfect makes the enforcement of rules much more acceptable.
-While the take-up of this offer may be small it still serves to deliver a supportive message from the council.

 Many businesses have premises bounded by double yellow lines - or have activities requiring their customers to carry heavy equipment meaning they have to to park outside for loading and unloading.
 Businesses should be allowed a limited time to complete the essential task without being hassled.